 PPC campaigns help you overcome the problem of not ranking in the early days of a newly launched product.

 If you’ve been following Sellics for a while, you probably know our optimized PPC strategy by heart.
 This is what we found works best and have been preaching ever since.
-Check out our PPC Manual for Maximum Success – it includes everything from finding the right keywords to setting up and optimizing your PPC campaigns.
+Check out our comprehensive Amazon PPC guide – it includes everything from finding the right keywords to setting up and optimizing your PPC campaigns.

 Since a product launch creates some special circumstances, there are a few alterations we would suggest to our usual PPC strategy: